The world of steady, profitable commercial work is really tempting me!

 6. If you have a crew out there at night you have much more flexibility on responding quickly to emergency water losses.

-Sure, many complain that the hours are bad.
-That’s why there is something called “employees”. :) You didn’t mention if you are going solo or have others working with you.
-In any case there are good people out there who actually like working at night.
-And talk about “double-dipping” with your equipment.
-Many a day one of our trucks would pull in from a full day out doing residential jobs, get re-stocked by the night crew waiting to receive it and roar away 15 minutes later for an 800.00 to 1,000.00 night of regular, contract commercial work.
+Plus dream about ‘double-dipping’ with your equipment.
+Many a day one of our trucks would pull in from a full day out doing residential jobs, get re-stocked by the night crew waiting to receive it and roar away 15 minutes later for an 800.00 to 1,000.00 night of regular, contract commercial work!
+WOO-HOO!

 Steve

-P.S.
-If you really don’t like night work and you really don’t like having employees (I disliked them both!) then lot’s of restaurants and bars that don’t open till lunch can be cleaned and dried early in the morning.
-We often would bring our employees in at 6 AM to do a 200.00 to 300.00 restaurant and then start on residential work by 8:30 or 9:00.
-Gives the day a nice kick in the old profit pants!
+NOTE #1: Remember that lots of restaurants and bars that don’t open till lunch can be cleaned and dried early in the morning.
+We would often start our residential techs at 6:00 AM to bang out a monthly $300.00 or $350.00 restaurant or bar and then begin on residential work by 8:00 or 8:30.
+It will give your day a nice kick in the old profit pants!